hazbo/kubernetes-overview/README.md

 }
 ```

-So if you look beyond `template`, you'll see the same Pod that we created
+So if you look beyond `template`, you'll see the same pod that we created
 earlier on.
 If the replication controller is going to start and maintain a
 number of pods, it needs a template to know what our pods will look like.